What Is Smishing?

 - The Czech Republic was the scene of one of the world’s most significant smishing attacks.
 The public was duped into downloading a fake application as part of the attack.
 The application stated that it came from the national postal authorities.
 However, a bogus application infected the victims’ computers with a Trojan virus, designed to steal financial information from the devices, such as credit card numbers.

-Smishing messages frequently combine deceptive branding with a sense of urgency and a user’s request to click on a malicious link.
-Bank notifications, package updates, act-now coupons, and urgent warnings are all warning signs of Smishing.
+Smishing text messages frequently combine deceptive branding with a sense of urgency and a user’s request to click on a malicious link.
+Bank notifications, package updates, act-now coupons, and urgent warnings are all warning signs of smishing attacks.
 If you get one of these from an unknown number, be wary, especially if it’s a financial text.
 Here are a few warning signs:

 - The number the message is coming from is different and unusual.
 It is shorter or bigger or has formatting that doesn’t match the usual phone numbers.